yandex-research/graphpfn/README.md

 # GraphPFN

-This is the official repository of "GraphPFN: A Prior-Data Fitted Graph Foundation Model" paper.
+This is the official repository of "GraphPFN: A Prior-Data Fitted Graph Foundation Model" paper ([arXiv](https://arxiv.org/abs/2509.21489v1)).
 In this repository, we provide code for reproducing our experiments with GraphPFN, both pretraining and evaluation.

 ## Licenses